rshorton/linorobot2_hardware/README.md

   * Same as phase 1
   * Interactive functionality using Camera AI and voice control (as for previous projects)

-Currently using Ubuntu 22.04 and ROS Humble.
+Currently using micro-ROS for ROS Humble.

-See this WIP project for the ROS2 bring-up scripts: https://github.com/rshorton/elsabot_jeep
+See this project for the ROS2 bring-up scripts and ROS packages used: https://github.com/rshorton/elsabot_jeep

+Other:
+* Be sure that your firmware build uses the provided micro-ROS meta configuration file (micro_ros.meta) otherwise startup will fail due to insufficient micro-ROS related resources.

 YouTube Videos